cloudposse/terraform-aws-rds-db-proxy/README.md

 # terraform-aws-rds-db-proxy

-Terraform module to provision an Amazon RDS Proxy
+Terraform module to provision an Amazon RDS Proxy.